otrv4/otrv4/otrv4.md

   return R, decide_between_chain_keys(Ca, Cb)
 ```

-### Ratcheting ECDH keys and mix keys
+### Rotating ECDH keys and mix key

-After receiving a messages from the other side, the sender will rotate into
-a new ECDH ratchet and a new mix key ratchet before they send a new message.
-(i.e. the first reply).
-The following data messages will advertise a new
+Before sending the first reply (i.e. a new message considering a previous
+message has been received) the sender will rotate their ECDH keys and mix key.
+This is for the computation of K (see "Deriving Double Ratchet Keys").
+The
-ratchet id as `i + 1`.
+following data messages will advertise a new ratchet id as `i + 1`.

+Before rotating the keys:

   * Increment the current ratchet id (`i`) by 1.
   * Reset the next sent message id (`j`) to 0.

-When you ratchet the ECDH keys:
+To rotate the ECDH keys:

   * Generate a new ECDH key pair and assign it to `our_ecdh = generateECDH()`.
   * Calculate `K_ecdh = ECDH(our_ecdh.secret, their_ecdh)`.
   * Securely delete `our_ecdh.secret`.

-When you ratchet the mix keys:
+To rotate the mix key:

   * If `i % 3 == 0`: